Romain-Amigon/ReChess/README.md

 ![Home](assets/home.png)

-The main feature is to create his own search tree with personnals comments.
-It's save in the user database as a json {id_leaf : [fen:string, commentaire : string, childs [id_leaf_childs]  ]}
+The main feature is the ability to create your own search tree with personal comments.
+It is saved in the user database as a JSON object:
+{id_leaf : [fen:string, commentaire : string, childs [id_leaf_childs]  ]}

 ![Home](assets/tree.png)

-To optimize, if the score position is already in the database you get it directly else stockfish calculates the score and save in the database.
+To optimize performance, if the score for a position already exists in the database, it is retrieved directly; otherwise Stockfish calculates the score and saves it in the database.

-It's possible to import/export a tree to share it
+It is also possible to import or export a tree to share it.

 ![Home](assets/new.png)